-- H. Harm to Others Interfering with the health and/or safety of a member of the University or surrounding community.
-Conduct that violates this policy includes, but is not limited to: - Physically harming another person, either intentionally or by taking actions that create a substantial risk of physical harm or compromised health to another person. - Threatening to physically harm another person. - Intentional conduct that inflicts, or attempts to inflict harm upon any person (bullying, failing to follow established community health protocols and/ or social distance guidelines, etc.) - Behaving in a manner that a reasonable person would find alarming or intimidating. - I. Harassment/Hazing Hazing, harassment, racist behavior, defamation, retaliation, obscene language or actions, coercion, threats, endangering the safety of others, physical or psychological abuse or intimidation, and stalking behavior, either in person or through electronic means. - J. Inappropriate Behavior Inappropriate, disruptive or disrespectful behaviors that evidence poor adjustment to the community. - K. Sexual Misconduct Any form of coercive and/or unwelcome sexual behavior including, but not limited to prohibited conduct as outlined in the Sexual Misconduct Policy, or other behavior that takes sexual advantage of another person without consent or in an abusive manner. - L. Disruptive Behavior Disruption or obstruction of teaching, instructional, research, disciplinary, administrative, public safety, student activities or other University business 1) on campus, online or on property contiguous to; 2) off-campus while involved in University-sponsored activities or events or 3) off-campus but wherein actions may directly affect campus conduct expectations. - M. Firearms and Weapons Possession, display or use of firearms, weapons (including look-a-like or collector weapons), fireworks, explosives or ammunition (including empty shells or casings) or the abuse or intended misuse of flammable substances.
+- H. Harm to Others Interfering with the health and/ or safety of a member of the University or surrounding community.
+Conduct that violates this policy includes but is not limited to: - Physically harming another person, either intentionally or by taking actions that create a substantial risk of physical harm or compromised health to another person. - Threatening to physically harm another person. - Intentional conduct that inflicts, or attempts to inflict harm upon any person (bullying, failing to follow established community health protocols and/ or social distance guidelines, etc.) - Behaving in a manner that a reasonable person would find alarming or intimidating. - I. Harassment/Hazing Hazing, harassment, racist behavior, defamation, retaliation, obscene language or actions, coercion, threats, endangering the safety of others, physical or psychological abuse or intimidation, and stalking behavior, either in person or through electronic means - J. Inappropriate Behavior Inappropriate, disruptive or disrespectful behaviors that evidence poor adjustment to the community. - K. Sexual Misconduct Any form of coercive and/or unwelcome sexual behavior, including but not limited to prohibited conduct as outlined in detail in the Sexual Misconduct Policy or other behavior that takes sexual advantage of another person without consent - or in an abusive manner. - L. Disruptive Behavior Disruption or obstruction of teaching, instructional, research, disciplinary, administrative, public safety, student activities or other University business, either: 1) on campus, online or on property contiguous to; 2) off campus while involved in University-sponsored activities or events; 3) off campus but wherein actions may directly affect campus conduct expectations; and/or as 4) noise violations, in and/or around University buildings or facilities that disrupt living, learning, or work environments.

+M. Firearms and Weapons - Possession, display or use of firearms, weapons (including lookalike or collector weapons), or ammunition (including empty shells or casings) or the abuse or intended misuse of flammable substances are violations of University policy.
+A weapon is defined as any device or object designed or used for inflicting bodily harm or physical damage, including but not limited to air guns, airsoft products, ammunition, clubs, electrical weapons, explosives, firearms, fireworks, nun-chucks, knives, swords, tasers and throwing stars on University property.
 Employees of government law enforcement agencies, who are required to carry firearms at all times, are exempt from the University's policy prohibiting the possession of firearms on campus.

-N. Guest Behavior Actions of one's guest(s) that violate University policies.
-It is the responsibility of each student to inform his/her guest(s) of University policies and community expectations for behavior.
+N. Guest Behavior - Actions of one's guest(s) that violate University policies.
+It is the responsibility of each student to inform their guest(s) of University policies and community expectations for behavior.
 Hosts will be held responsible for the actions of their guests.